SSWConsulting/SSW.Rules.Content/rules/do-you-use-content-editor-web-part-with-care/rule.md

 2. Click the Source Editor button afterwards to get the raw html view.
 3. Copy and save this to a plain HTML file, and save the file in the page library (which is version controlled).
 4. In the Content Editor Web Part – link to the HTML page’s URL.

-<br>    a.If the text is very tiny – may be just a big heading, you may not want to do this.
+    a.If the text is very tiny – may be just a big heading, you may not want to do this.

-<br>    b.Using Content Link is also another way you can re-use the same text in different web pages and update them in one place – very good for big banners.
+    b.Using Content Link is also another way you can re-use the same text in different web pages and update them in one place – very good for big banners.

 ![](ContentEditorWebPart03_Small.jpg)**Figure: Using Content Link to a file - safely stored in the document library.
 This gives us the best of both worlds**